 Cancellations closer than 2 weeks will be charged at the full fee.

 Payment is due no later than 1 month in advance of the session.

+These bursaries are only for those who would otherwise be unable to attend.
 If you are unable to afford the full course fee, we invite you to apply for a reduced fee place using this form